Magalhães Barata

-Joaquim de Magalhães Cardoso Barata, was a Brazilian army officer and politician who governed the state of Pará three times, twice as federal interventor for the Vargas Government and once as an elected governor during the Fourth Brazilian Republic, a period where he also served as senator for the state.
+Joaquim de Magalhães Cardoso Barata (2 June 1888 – 29 May 1959) was a Brazilian army officer and politician who governed the state of Pará three times, twice as federal interventor for the Vargas Government and once as an elected governor during the Fourth Brazilian Republic, a period where he also served as senator for the state.

-Born in the Val-de-Cães neighbourhood in Belém on June 2, 1888, to Major Marcelino Cardoso Barata and Gabrina de Magalhães Barata, Joaquim spent most of his childhood in the city of Monte Alegre, Pará, enlisted in the military in 1904 and graduated from the military school of Realengo on Rio de Janeiro in 1911 to become an Aspirant in the Brazilian Army.
+Born in the Val-de-Cães neighbourhood in Belém on 2 June 1888, to Major Marcelino Cardoso Barata and Gabrina de Magalhães Barata, Joaquim spent most of his childhood in the city of Monte Alegre, Pará, enlisted in the military in 1904 and graduated from the military school of Realengo on Rio de Janeiro in 1911 to become an Aspirant in the Brazilian Army.

-As a member of the Tenentist Movement, Magalhães Barata participated in various rebellious and revolutionary attempts against the Brazilian government between 1922 and 1930, staying at times in both prison and exile, until with the success of the Brazilian Revolution of 1930 he was appointed Federal Interventor to the State of Pará by the new administration, where he would lead a successful career as a politician.
+As a member of the Tenentist Movement, Magalhães Barata participated in various rebellious and revolutionary attempts against the Brazilian government between 1922 and 1930, staying at times in both prison and exile, until with the success of the Revolution of 1930 he was appointed Federal Interventor to the State of Pará by the new administration, where he would lead a successful career as a politician.

 Magalhães Barata was married to Georgina de Oliveira Barata, with whom he had two daughters.

 Biography

 Youth

-Born in the Val-de-Cães neighbourhood in Belém on June 2, 1888, to Major Marcelino Cardoso Barata and Gabrina de Magalhães Barata, Joaquim spent most of his childhood in the city of Monte Alegre, Pará, enlisted in the military in 1904 and graduated from the Escola Militar do Realengo on Rio de Janeiro in 1911 to become an Aspirant in the Brazilian Army.
+Born in the Val-de-Cães neighbourhood in Belém on 2 June 1888, to Major Marcelino Cardoso Barata and Gabrina de Magalhães Barata, Joaquim spent most of his childhood in the city of Monte Alegre, Pará, enlisted in the military in 1904 and graduated from the Escola Militar do Realengo on Rio de Janeiro in 1911 to become an Aspirant in the Brazilian Army.

 After graduation, Magalhães Barata was sent to the 47th Hunter Battalion in his hometown of Belém, where he was promoted to second lieutenant in 1915 and given command of the garrison in the city of Oiapoque in the border with French Guiana.
 In 1920, he was promoted to first lieutenant and sent back to Rio de Janeiro.